How to Use The London Tube Like a PRO!

 Access the underground map above via Transport for London

-I found it helpful to plan my journeys using Google maps, or if it was something a bit more complex, using the TFL website/app.
+I found it helpful to plan my journey using Google maps, or if it was a more complex journey, using the TFL website/app.

 Zones and Prices of the London Tube